vectorsoftrust/strawman/VectorsOfTrust.md

 This work seeks to decompose the elements of the measure in a way that they can be independently communicated from an Identity Provider to a Relying Party, making comparison between trust frameworks easier.

-### The Abstract Identity Architecture
+### An Identity Model {#Model}

-This document assumes the following model:
+This document assumes the following model for identity.
+The authors acknowledges that this is a partial model and only serves as a point of reference for this document.

 `The identity subject` (aka user) is associated with an `identity provider` which acts as a trusted 3rd party on behalf of the user wrt to a `relying party` by making `identity assertions` about the user to the relying party.

-The real-world person represented by the identity subject is in possession of a (cryptographic) `credential` bound to the user by (an agent of) identity provider in such a way that the binding between the credential and the real-world user is a representation of the `identity proofing` process performed by the (agent of) the identity provider to verify the identity of the real-world person.
+The real-world person represented by the identity subject is in possession of a (cryptographic) primary `credential` bound to the user by (an agent of) identity provider in such a way that the binding between the credential and the real-world user is a representation of the `identity proofing` process performed by the (agent of) the identity provider to verify the identity of the real-world person.

-### Component Architecture
+### Component Architecture {#Architecture}

 The term *Vectors of Trust* is based on the mathematical construct of a `Vector`, which is defined as an item composed of multiple independent `scalar` values.
 A vector is a set of coordinates that specifies a point in a (multi-dimensional) cartesian coordinate space.
 The reader is encouraged to think of a vector of trust as a point in a coordinate system, in the simples form (described below) a 3 dimensional space that is intended to be a recognizable, if somewhat elided, model of identity subject trust.

 An important goal for this work is to balance the need for simplicity (particularly on the part of the relying party) with the need for expressiveness.
 As such, this vector construct is designed to be composable and extensible.

-#### Composability

 All components of the vector construct must be orthogonal in the sense that no aspect of a component overlap an aspect of another component.

-#### Extensibility

-The vector construct support two forms of extensibility:
-* add a component that is orthogonal (in the sense of the previous section) to all other components.
-* describe an aspect of an existing component which can be elided from the component without affecting other aspects.

-An example of the first type might be "liability limits", a measure of how much liability the identity provider or relying party is willing to accept in relationship with the transaction or "incident response", a measure of how the identity provider or relying party is willing to handle a request to share information related to security incidents.

-#### Core Components
+## Core Components {#Core}

 This specification defines three orthogonal components: *identity proofing*, *credential binding*, and *assertion presentation*.
 These dimentions (as described below) are intentionally elided and SHOULD be combined with with other information to form trust frameworks can can be used as a basis for audits of identity providers and relying parties.

 We hope and expect the owners of such trust frameworks to consider this specification as a baseline on which to build.

-### Identity Proofing
+### Identity Proofing {#IPV}

 The Identity Proofing dimension defines, overall, how strongly the set of identity attributes have been verified and vetted, and how strongly they are tied to a particular credential set.
 In other words, this dimension describes how likely it is that a given digital identity corresponds to a particular (real-world) identity subject.